The History of Mezcal

 Large Maguey Plant

 With the arrival of the Spanish conquistadors in the 16th century, mezcal production changed dramatically.
-The Spanish introduced the distillation process to Mexico, which allowed for producing a more robust, distilled version of the traditional fermented drink.
+The Spanish introduced the distillation process to Mexico, which allowed for the production of a more robust, distilled version of the traditional fermented drink.
 This distilled mezcal soon became popular among the colonial population, and production expanded to include a broader range of agave plants.

 Mezcal experienced a decline in the 20th century as industrialization led to the mass production of cheaper, lower-quality spirits.
 In recent years, however, mezcal has experienced a resurgence in popularity as consumers seek out authentic, artisanal products.